J0s3f/bt747/BT747/README.txt

-This project is under development.
+This project is now stable..

 Due to similarity this SW written with a iBlue 747 device should work with the following
 devices: